CZ-NIC/mininterface/docs/index.md

-# Mininterface – access to GUI, TUI, web, CLI and config files
+# Mininterface — one dataclass becomes your CLI, your config file, and your GUI/TUI/web form
 [![Build Status](https://github.com/CZ-NIC/mininterface/actions/workflows/run-unittest.yml/badge.svg?branch=main)](https://github.com/CZ-NIC/mininterface/actions)
 [![Downloads](https://static.pepy.tech/badge/mininterface)](https://pepy.tech/project/mininterface)

-Write the program core, do not bother with the input/output.
+Write the program core; let a single configuration dataclass be your command-line parser, your YAML config, **and** — for free — a GUI/TUI/web dialog.
+Headless-safe by default: the same file runs unattended in cron and pops a form when a human runs it.

 ![Hello world example: GUI window](asset/hello-gui.avif "A minimal use case – GUI")
 ![Hello world example: TUI fallback](asset/hello-tui.avif "A minimal use case – TUI fallback")